ilovelogic/Pauli-Path-Method/Path_Generation/README.md

 **Overview**

-The `CircuitSim` class represents a classical simulation of a noisy random circuit.
-Its constructor initiailizes a list of all possible `PauliPathTrav` objects, given the circuit architecture and an upperbound on Hamming weight.
+The `CircuitSim` class generates all possible legal Pauli paths, given the circuit architecture and an upperbound on Hamming weight.
+It stores the paths in

 **Initialization**\
    `CircuitSim(num_qubits:int, l:int, gate_pos:List[List[tuple]])`